By Terry Trucco

 At a glance: I can’t think of a better location if you’re a museum buff: the American Museum of Natural History is across the street, the New York Historical Society is a block away, and the Metropolitan Museum of Art stands directly across Central Park.
 And following a much-needed renovation, completed in 2010, this moderately priced neighborhood hotel looks fresher — and more loved — than it has in years.

-The new room decor — a typical if timely take on tradition, with towering headboards in tufted ultrasuede and wood, and an urbane palette of brown, white and gold — suits this dignified 1920s hotel to a T (or an E).
-The spruced-up brick exterior, complete with a new chocolate brown awning, looks spiffy, too.
+The new room decor — a 21st-century take on tradition, with towering headboards in tufted ultrasuede and wood, and a palette of brown, white and gold (but mostly brown) — suits this dignified 1920s hotel to a T (or an E).
+The spruced-up brick exterior, complete with a chocolate brown awning, looks spiffy, too.

 The contemporary take on tradition extends to the expansive, wood-paneled lobby, with two ample seating areas flanking the polished wood check-in counter.
 The lobby renovation was smart.
 No one disturbed the pink marble floor or the dark wood paneling that feels in tune with the building’s Roaring 20s origins.
 But the outdated oil landscapes in heavy gold frames and fussy sconces are history, replaced by bevel-edged mirrors, clean-lined contemporary sconces, flatpanel TVs tuned to news channels and best of all, a fleet of up-to-date, high-sided club chairs and sofas in artfully faded plum velvet, good looking and comfortable.